-The Medici family played a significant role in the election of the Popes: three of them were Medici themselves and many others were elected because of the help of the Grand Duke, e.g. Pius IV who used the Medici's coat of arms.
+The Medici family played a significant role in the election of the Popes: three of them were Medici themselves and many others were elected because of the help of the Medici, e.g. Pius IV who used the Medici's coat of arms.
 The great Medici Pope is with no doubt Leo X and in Florence in Via de' Bardi quite unexpectedly you find his coat of arms (previously in the church of S. Stefano Maggiore).
 His coat of arms with that of Cardinal Giulio de' Medici his cousin who became Pope Clement VII can be seen on the fašade of S. Paolino.
 Another coat of arms of Pope Leo X decorates the fašade of SS.
 Annunziata.

 Coat of arms of Pope Leo XI at Palazzo Arcivescovile

 Pope Leo XI, Alessandro de' Medici was before his election Archbishop of Florence for 32 years and he rebuilt the Archbishop's Palace in Piazza del Duomo.
 A gigantic coat of arms celebrates this fact.
 The three roses with the motto "Sic Florui" (I blossomed in this way) are a reference to the fact the Leo XI was pope for only a few days.
 Elected on April 1, 1605, he died on April 27.
 A similar symbol is on his tomb in S. Pietro.